e-Mail: contact@zena.net

 120%

 From our final calculation, we see that the proper alternator for this application would need a charging capacity of 278 amps.
-(A 300 Amp alternator would be OK -- IF you could find one that would work in your application.)
+(A 300 Amp alternator would be even better -- IF you could find one that would work in your application.)

 NOTE: